 How much does the Bluetick Coonhound tolerate cold weather?
 When is it too cold for a Bluetick Coonhound?

 Is the Bluetick Coonhound a healthy dog?
-The general health of a Bluetick Coonhound should be measured not just by how many years they live, but how often they have health issues during their lives.
+The health of a Bluetick Coonhound should be measured not just by how many years they live, but also by how many health issues they've had.
 It is important to know which health conditions your breed is prone to- hip problems, eye problems, bloating, and arthritis are all common dog health problems.

 How much does the Bluetick Coonhound drool?

 The Bluetick Coonhound drools a decent amount, especially if that irresistible food is nearby.